 Another autoimmune disease is rheumatoid arthritis.
 For the diagnosis well-known biomarkers are used such as rheumatoid factors and antibodies against cyclic citrullinated peptides.
 Since there is no cure for this chronic disease, scientists are still searching for new biomarkers that allow early diagnosis.

 Many research approaches in the field of immuno-oncology are also concerned with the finding of new possibilities for diagnosis and prognosis as well as therapy monitoring of the disease.

 In autoimmunity the focus is on the measurement of autoantibodies, whereas in other diseases small molecules are detected.
 In case of degenerative diseases, for example osteoarthritis, the degraded fragments can be used for diagnostics.
 In some cases, the most sensitive biomarkers are not obviously related to the disease, a well-known example is procalcitonin in sepsis.

 Novel food, nutraceuticals, functional food, etc. are more and more important in the health sector in addition to classical diagnostics and therapy for known and new diseases.
 These foods include primarily health-promoting properties such as chia seeds, noni juice, and stevia.

 We developed tests and controls for several of the listed topics above and we are in active cooperation with science and industry to contribute to high-quality diagnostic.
-For identification of new biomarkers we also work with Engine GmbH.
+For identification of new biomarkers we also work with engine the biomarker company.
 Combined with their technology over 100.000 potential antigens are analyzable in one step.

 In the veterinary sector the same principles apply as in human diagnostics & medicine, and therefore we are expanding our product portfolio to biospecimens of animal origin and collaborate with partners from the DiagnostikNet BB on projects for biomarker-based osteoarthrosis diagnostics in dogs & horses as well as on the development of veterinary controls.